Free cookie consent management tool by TermsFeed Generator

 Conditional on:

-If [C1] false: Latency is proxy, and ROI approaches $0.
-Run diagnostic tests BEFORE $1.93M infrastructure optimization.
+If [C1] false: Latency is a proxy variable, not the causal driver - revenue impact approaches zero regardless of investment.
+Run diagnostic tests BEFORE $3.50M infrastructure optimization.

 Falsified If: Production A/B test (artificial +200ms delay) shows annual impact <$0.28M/year (below 95% CI lower bound).

-The k=2.28 shape parameter reveals the core insight: abandonment risk accelerates non-linearly with latency.
-First 700ms of optimization (1s → 300ms) delivers 3.8× more value per 100ms than the next 200ms.
+The \(k_v\)=2.28 shape parameter reveals the core insight: abandonment risk accelerates non-linearly with latency.
+First 700ms of optimization (1s to 300ms) delivers 4.4x more value per 100ms than the next 200ms.
 “Good enough” latency isn’t good enough because every additional 100ms hurts more.

 The 52.9% ARPU variance contribution is a warning.
 Your revenue calculation is only as good as your ARPU estimate.
 If blended ARPU is off by 20%, your ROI calculation is off by 10%.
 Get accurate revenue-per-user data before presenting infrastructure proposals.